mcnees/LaTeX-Graph-Paper/README.md

 Once you clone or download the repo, simply run latex twice on the file "graph paper.tex" to produce a pdf.
 From the command line, type:
 > pdflatex "graph paper.tex"

+To change the sort of graph paper produced, just open "graph paper.tex" in your favorite editor and change the token in the line that reads
+> \def\usepat{std}

+The token "std" produces quadrille paper with ten squares per inch.
+The tokens for other options (graph, dot grid, hex) are listed just above that line.

 Some available styles:

 ![Standard](/../screenshots/std.jpg "Standard")